-(1) This policy sets out the responsibilities of University managers, employees, students, contractors and visitors in relation to alcohol and drug use, including the service of alcohol at University functions.
+(1) This policy sets out the responsibilities of University managers, employees, students, contractors and visitors (including workers as defined in the relevant work health and safety legislation) in relation to alcohol and drug use, including the service of alcohol at University functions.

 (2) The purpose of this policy is to promote responsible attitudes towards the legal consumption of alcohol and drugs and provide a safe environment for all who visit the University.
 It also provides a framework, consistent with legislative requirements, for the responsible service and consumption of alcohol.

 (3) This policy applies to all employees, students, contractors and visitors (including workers as defined in the relevant work, health and safety legislation) to the University.

 (4) Members of the University community are expected to display a responsible attitude towards the legal use of drugs and alcohol on University premises and comply with legislative requirements.
 Work health and safety legislation places a duty of care on employees, students, contractors and visitors (including workers as defined in the relevant work health and safety legislation) to ensure they are not, through the consumption of drugs or alcohol, in such a state that they diminish their ability to perform their duties or endanger their own safety at work or the safety of others.

 (5) The University's Code of Conduct applies at University functions, including Christmas parties, planning days, training courses, conferences and field trips, regardless of whether the function is held on campus or off campus.

 (6) Employees, students, contractors and visitors (including workers as defined in the relevant work health and safety legislation) must:

 (7) A breach of these provisions may be considered misconduct or serious misconduct by the University and will be dealt with accordingly.